Things to do in Stirling

 Where to stay

-Accommodation on campus is available to book through the University of Stirling.
-There are also several B&Bs and Airbnbs within Stirling and Bridge of Allan.
-Additionally, a brand new Travelodge has opened next to Stirling station.
+There are several B&Bs and Airbnbs within Stirling and neighbouring Bridge of Allan.
+Additionally, a brand new Travelodge has opened next to Stirling station which is around a 10-minute walk from the venue.
+A 5% discount is available at the Travelodge for conference attendees which you can claim by clicking here.

 There is also a bike hire scheme in the city called Next Bikes with bike hire points on the university campus as well as at Stirling station, Bridge of Allan Station and in Causewayhead (about half way between).
 This service is free for students if bikes are hired for under an hour.
 See the Next Bike website for more information.

-If you’re staying further afield, Stirling train station is a bus ride away from the university, and Bridge of Allan train station is about a 30-minute walk away.
-Trains to Edinburgh and Glasgow run every half an hour from both stations until 8pm when they are less frequent.
+If you’re staying further afield, trains to Edinburgh and Glasgow run every half an hour from Stirling station until 8pm when they are less frequent.

-There is car parking available on campus for a daily fee.
+There is car parking available in central Stirling for a daily fee.

 In Stirling try Brewdog, Nicky Tams or The Tollbooth for good beers and some simple snacks.
 In Bridge of Allan the Allanwater Brewhouse is a must visit.